danielcaraway/danielcaraway.github.io/_pages/projects/LHTL/WK4.md

 - Not knowing what to jump to

 MAYBE we could jump and do 5 minutes of "Doc Control?" or writing down what we've done?
 Or commenting our code!!

+## MODULE 4 SUMMARY

+If you don't go back and check your work, you're acting like someone who is deliberately refusing to use parts of his/her brain

+"Fear" and "Nervousness" are simply chemicals -- work to change the negative impact of these chemicals by going from:

+"This X has made me afraid" to "This X has me determined to do my best!"

+BREATHING TECHNIQUES ARE USEFUL!

+Whenever you can, shift your focus, blink, breathe and return to the problem asking yourself if it makes sense.

+"Brains do not come with an instruction manual, so we have to write one ourselves!"